 Health Program InformationIn 1976, the UDOH received a cervical cancer grant from the National Cancer Institute.
 In 1980, the UDOH began providing clinical breast exams and Pap tests on a sliding fee scale.
 In 1993, state funding was appropriated for mammography.
 That same year the UCCP first received a capacity building grant from the Centers for Disease Control and Prevention to conduct breast and cervical cancer screening in Utah.
 A comprehensive grant was awarded to the program in 1994 to continue breast and cervical cancer screening.
 Since 1994, the UCCP and partners, including local health departments, mammography facilities, pathology laboratories, and private providers, have worked together to ensure the appropriate and timely provision of clinical services.

 The UCCP continues to receive funding from the Centers for Disease Control and Prevention for breast and cervical cancer screening.
-Additionally, the UCCP receives funding to implement comprehensive cancer control strategies that were identified by the Utah Cancer Action Network statewide partnership.
+Additionally, the Utah Comprehensive Cancer Control program (CCC) receives funding to implement cancer prevention and control strategies identified by the program and UCAN coalition.